A-6.1 Number Decomposition

 Figure 1: An illustration of number decomposition.

-We define the decomposition of number γ into base β with level l as follows:
+We define the decomposition of the number γ into base β with level as follows:

-Number decomposition is also called radix decomposition, where the base β is called a radix.
+Number decomposition is also called radix decomposition, where the base β is referred to as a radix.

 A-6.1.1 Example

-Suppose we have the number γ = 13 mod q, where q = 16.
-Suppose we want to decompose 13 with the base β = 2 and level l = 4.
+Suppose we take γ = 13 in 16.
+Suppose we want to decompose 13 with the base β = 2 and level = 4.
 Then, 13 is decomposed as follows:

 13 = 1 16 21 + 1 16 22 + 0 16 23 + 1 16 24